digital-loukoum/tsc-esm/README.md

+> You should **not use this package!**
+>
+> Since TS 4.7 it is now possible to set the `moduleResolution` field to `node16` or `nodeNext` which enforces the use of the `.js` extension at the end of the imports.
+>
+> Previously, Typescript allowed to not add the imported file extension if it was a Typescript or Javascript file.
+This behavior was opposed to the recent developments of Ecmascript.
+Browsers, Node and Deno all needed the `.js` extension.
+>
+> I first developped `tsc-esm` as a patch to the `tsc` compiler that would add the `.js` extension.
+But this technique has drawbacks.
+For example, it cannot deal with Typescript aliases.
+I strongly encourage to follow the Ecmascript guidelines and the recent Typescript extension, that is to use Typescript@^4.7 and to set the `moduleResolution` field to `node16` or `nodeNext` in tsconfig.json.

 ***tsc-esm*** is a small wrapper library can be used to replace Typescript's `tsc` compilation command when generating modern Javascript with ES6 modules.

 ### The problem